HughG/impact-estimation-toy/.junie/guidelines.md

 - OS: Windows.
 Use PowerShell syntax in commands; use backslashes in paths.

 ## Testing Strategy
+- Tests should reference one or more requirement IDs in comments, if they're high-level enough.
 - Prefer TDD: write tests before implementation, create commits with just the failing tests, then a separate commit with the implementation.
+It's fine to add more than one failing test in a single commit, and it's okay not to fix all failing tests in a single commit, as long as you don't break any which were passing before.
 - If fixing a bug with non‑trivial logic, add/adjust tests under appropriate source sets (commonTest or jvmTest).
 For truly trivial fixes, a focused manual check is acceptable.
 - Prefer unit tests in common where possible; desktop‑specific behavior can live in jvmTest.
 - Don’t introduce heavy UI snapshot testing without request.